itali43/lit-ceramic-integration/README.md

 ### To Do / Desired Future Features

 - Change infuraID in ./wallet's `web3Modal`.
-- Allow for testnet for web3?
-- Allow Swap to Ceramic's mainnet
+- Enable Swap to Ceramic's mainnet
-- clean up/swap around deSym/deZip etc in logic
-- eth chain is hard coded

 ### Test Data